rbock/sqlpp11/README.md

 -------------
 __Use with cmake__:
 The library officially supports two ways how it can be used with cmake.
-You can find examples for both methods in the example folder.
+You can find examples for both methods in the examples folder.

-1. Fetch content (Recommend, no installation required)
+1. FetchContent (Recommended, no installation required)
-1. Find package (installation required, see above)
+1. FindPackage (installation required, see above)

+Both methods will provide the `sqlpp11::sqlpp11` target as well as targets for each connector:

+* sqlpp11::mysql
+* sqlpp11::mariadb
+* sqlpp11::sqlite3
+* sqlpp11::sqlcipher
+* sqlpp11::postgresql

+These targets will make sure all required dependencies are available and correctly linked and include directories are set correctly.

 __Create DDL files__:
 ```